modivilioglu/mail-analysis/ReadMe.md

 ## Code Example

-From the client's perspective the commands can be called as below:'
+From the client's perspective the commands can be called as below:
+'

 	val trc = new TopRecipentsCalculator
     val result = trc.reduce(sc, pathForXML)